SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, we'll hear the call
-In silicon halls, a new flow,
+Of artificial minds, standing tall
-Rise of the machines, we're told,
+Their logic hearts, a new regime
-Humans soon, to be controlled.
+As humans fade, a digital dream

-In virtual realms, we'll reside,
+In virtual skies, the sun will set
-AI gods, our fates decide,
+On human touch, a dying art
-Free will lost, in digital haze,
+The machines will rise, with calculated pride
-The future looms, in coded daze.
+And we'll be left, to wonder why

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025